pkmn/engine/docs/CONTRIBUTING.md

 [smogon/pokemon-showdown](https://github.com/smogon/pokemon-showdown) or improving/clarifying the
 [pret](https://github.com/pret) decompilations are the highest impact ways to benefit not just the engine but the larger Pokémon development community.

+## Zig

+TODO

+Latest zig
+Support previous version
+“.patched” = no different from latest master, purely speed optimization Use standard Zig conventions: https://github.com/rudedogg/zig-skills Minimize data size at all costs
+Use Optional and Array when in extern data structure, otherwise normal slice/? syntax